Masmiseim36/iMXRT/readme.md

 - Enabling debugging in the external-SDRAM-memory
 - Added a loader (in Source code) which supports different Flash memory targets
 - Added sample code for booting from external Flash
-- Adding Support for iMXRT1010-Family
+- Adding Support for iMXRT1010 and iMXRT1024-Family

 The following Controllers are supported: